apache/royale-docs/create-an-application/optimizations.md

 layout: docpage
 title: Optimizations
+description: Compiler settings and doc comments directives that can be used to improve generated output
+permalink: /create-an-application/optimizations
 ---
 # Optimizations

+Compiler settings and doc comments directives that can be used to improve generated output

-Warning:  This document is a work-in-progress/undergoing review.
+*Warning:  This document is a work-in-progress/undergoing review.*

 ## Optimization options